Aliases for P2RX1 Gene

 GeneCards Summary for P2RX1 Gene

 P2RX1 (Purinergic Receptor P2X 1) is a Protein Coding gene.
-Diseases associated with P2RX1 include bleeding disorder, platelet-type, 8 and low compliance bladder.
+Diseases associated with P2RX1 include bleeding disorder, platelet-type, 8 and neurogenic bladder.
 Among its related pathways are Platelet activation, signaling and aggregation and Platelet activation.
 GO annotations related to this gene include ion channel activity and calcium channel activity.
 An important paralog of this gene is P2RX5-TAX1BP3.

 UniProtKB/Swiss-Prot for P2RX1 Gene